Embracing a Human-Centered Future with AI in Mental Health

 Yes, data still needs structure.
 But structure doesn’t have to mean erasure.
 We can standardize change detection without standardizing what it means to be human.
 Progress can be personal and still legible.
 Subjective and still meaningful.

 If designed with intention, AI doesn’t replace care.
 It expands it.
-It gives human therapists, coaches, and community caregivers more room to do what only humans can do: presence, intuition, ethical discernment, compassion.
+It gives human therapists, coaches, and community caregivers more room to do what only humans can do: presence, intuition, ethical discernment, and compassion.

 But this only works if we resist the urge to optimize the soul.
 A therapist companion should feel less like surveillance and more like a witness.
 It should feel less like performance tracking and more like being gently remembered.
 It should ask, again and again, “Does this feel true to you?” and then listen for the answer.

-Yes but not accidentally.
+Yes, but not accidentally.
 And not by startups chasing engagement metrics disguised as empathy.
-This work requires restraint, consent and cultural humility.
+This work requires restraint, consent, and cultural humility.
 It requires humans in the loop and a deep reverence for interior life.

 We are living through the consequences of technologies built without asking what they were doing to our nervous systems.
 Now we have a chance and a responsibility to build something different.